-Old English becuman "happen, come about, befall," also "meet with, fall in with; arrive, approach, enter," from Proto-Germanic *bikweman (source also of Dutch bekomen, Old High German biqueman "obtain," German bekommen, Gothic biquiman).
-A compound of the sources of be- and come.
+Middle English bicomen, from Old English becuman "happen, come about, befall," also "meet with, fall in with; arrive, approach, enter," from Proto-Germanic *bikweman (source also of Dutch bekomen, Old High German biqueman "obtain," German bekommen, Gothic biquiman).
+A compound of the sources of be- and come (v.).

-Meaning "change from one state of existence to another" is from 12c.
-Older sense preserved in what has become of it?
 It drove out Old English weorðan "to befall."
-Meaning "to look well, suit or be suitable to" is early 14c., from earlier sense of "to agree with, be fitting or proper" (early 13c.).
+The older sense is preserved in what has become of it?
+The meaning "change from one state of existence to another" is from 12c.
+The meaning "to look well, suit or be suitable to" is by early 14c., from the earlier sense of "to agree with, be fitting or proper" (early 13c.).